Probate, Estate and Trust Administration

-At Huizenga Law Firm we create a client-centered experience by using a collaborative approach that is unique among Northwest Iowa probate and trust administration lawyers.
-By working alongside the professionals you choose, we build a team of individuals who are experts on the many varied issues that arise during a probate or trust administration, enabling you to meet your fiduciary obligations as executor or trustee by delegating the tasks you don’t feel comfortable performing.
+At the Huizenga Law Firm, we create a client-centered experience by using a unique collaborative approach.
+By working alongside the professionals you choose, we build a team knowledgeable of the many varied issues that arise during a probate or trust administration so that you can to meet your fiduciary obligations as executor or trustee by delegating the tasks you don’t feel comfortable performing.

-The process starts before you even commit to hiring us.
-From the moment you first contact us, our law firm is working to help you get organized: our Mutual Interview, Estate Evaluation, and Estate Review (Meetings 1-3) happen within 3-4 days and before any fees are due.
+Phase 1 begins before you even commit to hiring us.
+From the first contact, our law firm is working to help you get organized.
+Our Mutual Interview, Estate Evaluation, and Estate Review (Meetings 1-3) happen within 3-4 days before any fees are due.

 At the Mutual Interview (1), the Huizenga Law Firm team will help you acclimate to what it means to be an executor or trustee and answer your initial questions.
-At the Estate Evaluation (2), our first “internal” meeting, our experienced legal professionals will evaluate the will and/or trust you provided at the Mutual Interview and prepare summaries of those documents.
+The Estate Evaluation (2) is the first “internal” meeting.
+Our experienced legal professionals will evaluate the will and/or trust you provided at the Mutual Interview and prepare summaries of those documents.

-Phase Two begins as soon as you engage and hire our firm for your probate or estate administration.
-After the Estate Review, the Huizenga Law team will prepare the documents necessary for you to sign to take control of the estate or trust.
-You sign those documents at the Confirming Control meeting (4), and we review the next steps for the administration.
-With your approval, we will invite the collaborative team to attend the Confirming Control meeting to get them introduced to your family’s unique situation.
+Phase Two begins when you hire our firm for your probate or estate administration.
+After Estate Review (3), the Huizenga Law team will prepare the documents necessary for you to take control of the estate or trust.
+You sign these documents at the Confirming Control meeting (4), and we review the next steps for the administration.
+With your approval, the collaborative team will attend the Confirming Control meeting to get them introduced to your family’s unique situation.

 The period between Confirming Control (4) and Presenting the Plan (6) is usually the longest because there are Iowa state statutory time limits that we have to wait for.
 But, even though you’re waiting, our legal team’s work doesn’t stop.
 We meet with the collaborative team at the Analyze, Test, & Plan meeting (5) – the second internal meeting – to identify any issues that may arise during the administration and determine the best options for addressing them.

-With a plan in place, the collaborative team will work together to build a presentation of your options, and Attorney Ethan Huizenga will review that presentation with you at Presenting the Plan (6).
+After this meeting, the collaborative team will work to build a presentation of your options, and Attorney Ethan Huizenga will review that presentation with you at the Presenting the Plan (6) meeting.
 You’ll decide on issues like collecting and distributing income and when to distribute various property from the estate or trust.
-Our law firm covers everything – from charitable giving to estate tax returns – one item at a time with explanations and advice from the collaborative team wherever needed.
-Learn more on our trust administration FAQ page.
+Learn more on our trust administration FAQ page

 Your probate or trust administration moves into Phase Three at the conclusion of the Iowa state statutory waiting period.
-Armed with the decisions you make at Presenting the Plan, the collaborative team will take the necessary steps to implement those decisions.
+Armed with the decisions you make at Presenting the Plan (6), the collaborative team will take the necessary steps to implement those decisions.

-The Building the Plan meeting (7) is the third internal meeting and is critical for delegating the various tasks for the administration among the collaborative team members.
-Working together, the collaborative team will prepare asset transfer documents and receipts, communicate with creditors, keep the trust or estate accounting records up to date, and communicate with the heirs and beneficiaries.
+The Building the Plan (7) is the third internal meeting and is critical for delegating the various administration tasks among the collaborative team members.
+The team will prepare asset transfer documents and receipts, communicate with creditors, keep the trust or estate accounting records up to date, and communicate with the heirs and beneficiaries.